 As stated above, UPC are “Universal Product Codes” are acceptable around the globe.
 EAN stands for European Article Number and was the identifier commonly used internationally.
 Before 2005, manufacturers were challenged because the US used UPC and 13-digit EAN barcodes were used internationally.
 The EAN format is essentially identical to the UPC but contains a leading “0” to make the number of digits 13.
 Since the UPC was only 12-digits, it normally did not present problems to overseas POS systems.
 However, the 13-digit EANs could not be read by US stores.
 All of the EAN country organizations and the UCC (Uniform Code Council) came together to form GS1.
 One of the first initiatives was to establish the 2005 Sunrise Date which educated US companies on the necessity to enable their systems to read 14-digits (GTINs).

 Today’s scanners can now read EAN and UPC barcodes so there is never a reason to put both types on a product.
-US companies should ONLY use the UPC barcode./
+US companies should only use the UPC barcode.

-Once a company properly licenses a GS1 Company Prefix and is given an allotment of GTINs they can use to identify, companies like Bar Code Graphics can provide the actual barcode symbol.
+Once a company properly licenses a UPC Company Prefix and is given an allotment of GTINs they can use to identify, companies like Bar Code Graphics can provide the actual barcode symbol.
 For items which have yet to be printed, digital barcode files (.eps format) can be created.
 For companies who already have packaging, printed labels can be provided.